moyer/moyer.github.com/_posts/2014-01-22-privacy-for-its-own-sake.md

 Last week, Google acquired Nest, a programmable thermostat and smoke detector company, for $3.2 billion.
 In the last year, the company has also [purchased companies](http://en.wikipedia.org/wiki/List_of_mergers_and_acquisitions_by_Google) involved in robotic cameras, computer vision, humanoid robots, social prediction, and deep neural networks.

 It might be exciting, sci-fi stuff, but it also has people worrying about their privacy.
-The [NSA's mass surveillance programs](http://en.wikipedia.org/wiki/2013_Global_surveillance_disclosure) (and their involvement with major tech companies) rightly intensifies the issues.
+The [NSA's mass surveillance programs](http://en.wikipedia.org/wiki/2013_Global_surveillance_disclosure) (and their involvement with major tech companies) rightly intensifies the issue.

 But there's a problem with how we talk about privacy.